node-red/node-red.github.io/docs/creating-nodes/packaging.md

 package.
 If a package contains multiple nodes, they could all exist in the same directory, or they could each be placed in their own sub-directory.

+### Testing a node module locally

+To test a node module locally, the `npm link` command can be used.
+This allows you to develop the node in a local directory and have it linked into a local node-red install, as if it had been npm installed.

+1. in the directory containing the node's `package.json` file, run: `sudo npm link`.
+2. in your node-red user directory, typically `~/.node-red` run: `npm link <name of node module>`.

+This creates the appropriate symbolic links between the two directories so Node-RED will discover the node when it starts.
+Any changes to the node's file can be picked up by simply restarting Node-RED.

 ### package.json

 Along with the usual entries, the `package.json` file must contain a `node-red`